petabridge/akka-bootcamp/src/Unit-1/lesson3/README.md

 Okay, so what was the point of that?
 Contrived as that example was, it should show you that *using the `typeof` syntax for `Props` has no type safety and is best avoided unless you have a good reason to use it.*

 ## Great job!
 Onto Lesson 4!
 Awesome work!
-Well done on completing your this lesson.
+Well done on completing this lesson.
 It was a big one.

 **Let's move onto [Lesson 4 - Child Actors, Actor Hierarchies, and Supervision](../lesson4/README.md).**